BentFender/netpulse/README.md

 3. Click **Submit** / **Install**.
 It pulls the image (no build), so this should take seconds, not minutes.
-4. Open directly from **ZimaOS dashboard** or `http://<your-zimaos-ip>:8077` in a browser.
+4. Open directly from **ZimaOS/CasaOS dashboard** or `http://<your-zimaos-ip>:8077` in a browser.

 `network_mode: host` is the most reliable option for accurate ping/speedtest results and needs no port mapping.
-If your ZimaOS setup doesn't like host networking (some app-store UIs prefer explicit ports), use the bridge-mode version instead:
+If your ZimaOS/CasaOS setup doesn't like host networking (some app-store UIs prefer explicit ports), use the bridge-mode version instead: